Quantum noise spectroscopy of dynamical critical phenomena

 We are now in a position to understand how noise spectroscopy can characterize this transition.
 First, let us focus on the regime away from criticality ($T \ll \delta$).
 In this case, decoherence becomes suppressed with temperature owing to a divergent diffusion coefficient $D_s \sim e^{\delta/T}$ and a non-divergent susceptibility $\chi_u$ \cite{supp}.
 By fixing $T$ and $\tau$ and varying $\lambda$, the combined critical exponents, $z\nu$, can be extracted from the stretched exponential decay of $\langle \phi^2\rangle \sim (\tau/d^2) e^{- a_3 |\lambda-\lambda_\mathrm{c}|^{z\nu} /T}$.
 On the other hand, in the quantum critical regime ($T \gg \delta$ and $\lambda \sim \lambda_\textrm{c}$), temperature is the only relevant energy-scale that determines both $\chi_u$ and $D_s$, and thus, the scaling of the decoherence is simply a power-law in temperature, $\langle \phi^2 \rangle \sim T^{3}$ \cite{supp}.
 This provides a clear, quantitative signature that the system is in the critical regime.

 A few remarks are in order.
 First, the detection of critical exponents in the absence of direct coupling between the qubit and the order parameter can also be applied to thermal phase transitions.
 Second, given the sensitivity of the low-energy physics to underlying symmetries, the ability to carefully probe such dynamics could enable the diagnosis of symmetry-breaking interactions.
 Third, we have thus far, restricted our analysis to Gaussian noise, where two-point correlations are sufficient to fully describe the probe qubit's decoherence.
 The presence of higher-order moments in the noise distribution can affect the dynamics, especially near the transition, where $\xi \gtrsim d$.
 Interestingly, one can obtain the corresponding scaling forms and isolate these non-Gaussian contributions via pulse-sequence engineering \cite{supp,Viola16,AS11,Sung19}.
+Finally, for some materials, the surface and bulk degrees of freedom can exhibit distinct critical phenomena, altering the probe qubit's decoherence dynamics~\cite{binder1983phase, cardy1996scaling, Satcher}.
+In this context, the sample-probe distance determines the relative contributions of surface and bulk fluctuations to the qubit's decoherence and can be used to isolate and characterize each transition separately.
+However, to quantitatively characterize both critical phenomena, a more nuanced scaling theory is required.